Vyral/nick-shivers/_posts/2018-10-15-trends-you-should-expect-to-see-during-the-4th-quarter.md

   more of a neutral market.
 However, our market is still in great shape overall.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Nick+Shivers/2018/%25231+Real+Estate+Team+in+the+Portland+Metro+%257C+SW+Washington+market+update.mp4
-pullquote: There will be fewer homes sales compared to the fourth quarter of 2017.
+pullquote: There will be fewer home sales compared to the fourth quarter of 2017.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true